Jerrell-Marvel/react-news-app-template/README.md

 </li>
 ```

-You can then render anything inside the <Link/> component such as news title.
+You can then render anything inside the Link component such as news title.
 4. When the Link is clicked it should navigate to "/news/:id" with :id matching as the data id from the API.

 ## News Details Page ("/news/:id")